akshaykumar46/vibrantt/README.md

-EXE Hackathon \n
+EXE Hackathon

-Kshitij Roodkee and
+Kshitij Roodkee and Akshay Kumar
-Akshay Kumar

 Python web assistant bot

 Project idea

 To make a chatbot assistant for .EXE website using python and web development.